blesuer0729/sports-reference-clone-data/README.md

-# sportsipy-analyzer
+# sportsipy-exporters

-Playing with the open-source API sportsipy to attempt to analyze trends across different sports.
+Playing with the open-source API sportsipy.

-Also exporting various stats to json format so that they can be leveraged in other applications.
+Sportsipy scrapes from the site sports-reference.com and sports-reference has no export to JSON option.

+This program allows you to get sports-reference data in json format.

-## Available analyzers
+## Available exports

 ### MLB

 - NRFI (No Run First Innings) from date range
-  - Given two dates, for each day in that range find the percentage of games with NRFI
+  - Given two dates, for each day in that range find the games with NRFI
 - NRFI per team
   - Given a team name, find the number of games they played with NRFI

-## Available exporters

-## fb (football/soccer) IN-PROGRESS
+## FB (football/soccer)

-- Premier league
+- Premier league standings table by season
-  - League table
-  - Team stats
-  - Player stats
+- Premier league team stats by season
+- Premier league rosters by season

 ## Running